Javen05/Frontend-Questionnaire-Builder/README.md

 3. Replace the question.js file within the project folder with the newly downloaded one.
 4. Open index.html to use the new questionnaire!

-Here’s a polished version of your **NOTICE** section with clearer wording and structure:

 ---